 Each SU/SD shall report student and system performance results to the community at least annually in formats selected by the school board.
-SU/SDs shall at minimum report on indicators provided by the Vermont Agency of Education, those identified in 16 V.S.A. § 165(a), and other locally determined indicators, including, but not be limited to, indicators that describe students':
+SU/SDs shall at minimum report on indicators provided by the Vermont Agency of Education, those identified in 16 V.S.A. § 165(a), and other locally determined indicators, including, but not limited to, indicators that describe students':

-a) Academic performance using data from the most recent state and local assessments and other information related to student academic performance that describe student progress toward meeting academic standards;
+- a) Academic performance using data from the most recent state and local assessments and other information related to student academic performance that describe student progress toward meeting academic standards; - b) Graduation, dropout, retention and school attendance rates; - c) Enrollment in and completion of flexible pathways, including career and technical education, virtual learning, work-based learning, service learning and internships, community research and civic and community engagement, dual enrollment, and early college;

-- b) Graduation, dropout, retention and school attendance rates; - c) Enrollment in and completion of in flexible pathways, including career and technical education, virtual learning, work-based learning, service learning and internships, community research and civic and community engagement, dual enrollment, and early college; - d) Social and emotional well-being; - e) Discipline, including suspensions and detention actions; and - f) Referrals to and participation in programs for students with disabilities, including Section 504 and special education as defined by federal and state law; and - g) Participation in school programs, including enrollment and successful completion of flexible pathways, career training opportunities, advanced placement courses, and extracurricular activities.
+- d) Social and emotional well-being; - e) Discipline, including suspensions and detention actions; - f) Incidents of hazing, harassment and bullying as required in 16 V.S.A. § 164(17); - g) Referrals to and participation in programs for students with disabilities, including Section 504 and special education as defined by federal and state law; and h) Participation in school programs, including enrollment in and successful completion of flexible pathways, career training opportunities, advanced placement courses, and extracurricular activities.